-Recently, I saw an ad for some expensive product that said it would promote more oxygen in the blood by taking just a few drops.
+Recently, I saw an ad for some expensive product that said it would promote more oxygen in the blood flow by taking just a few drops.
 I thought, “Hmm, that sounds like it might just be helpful and add another segment to my already healthy regimen.”
 But, something made me dig a little deeper into finding out just how hard it would be to increase the oxygen in my blood.
-I am so glad I did, since I found numerous ways to keep my blood filled with oxygen.
+I am so glad I did, since I found numerous ways to keep my blood flowing with oxygen.

 In a healthy environment, our cells are rich in oxygen, rejuvenated every night as we sleep.
 Optimum oxygen levels will give you more energy, enhanced brain function, and lower stress.
 Fatigue will be easily overcome, and you will look and feel younger.

 A low-oxygen environment deprives the cells of essential nutrients needed for energy to clean and rebuild.
 As a result, our body fluids and blood becomes dirty and toxic.
 Lack of oxygen weakens every bodily system and is the main cause of disease.
 It weakens the immune system, which can lead to viral infections, DNA mutations, pathogenic bacteria, inflammation, heart disease, toxic buildup in the blood flow, and premature aging.

 In this article, we’ll dive into how oxygen is used in the body and 14 amazing ways to increase oxygen levels:

 The simple version goes something like this: When we inhale, oxygen from the air we breathe is diffused through membranes and into red blood cells.
 The oxygen-rich blood then circulates throughout the body and finds tissues in need of oxygen.